 The TNM also presents the French-language L’Avalée des avalés – adapted by director Lorraine Pintal from Canadian writer Réjean Ducharme’s 1966 Governor General's Award-winning novel of the same name – from November 17 to December 6.

-Duceppe’s large and spacious theatre at Place des Arts should prove comfortable for audiences attending Duceppe’s French-language productions of Toutes les choses parfaites (September 9 to 26), King Dave (September 29 to October 17), Le Loup (opens October 20) and a remount of playwright Catherine-Anne Toupin’s blockbuster thriller La meute (December 2 to 12, with additional dates to be announced).
+Duceppe’s large and spacious theatre at Place des Arts should prove comfortable for audiences attending Duceppe’s French-language productions of Toutes les choses parfaites (September 9 to 26) and a remount of playwright Catherine-Anne Toupin’s blockbuster thriller La meute (December 2 to 12, with additional dates to be announced).

 Guest conductors will lead the Orchestre symphonique de Montréal this season, notably Spanish conductor Pablo Heras-Casado for three much-anticipated concerts (November 24 to 26) with famed Québec contralto Marie-Nicole Lemieux performing Chausson’s Poème de l’amour et de la mer at the Maison symphonique de Montréal.